 On June 25, 2019, Council received Information Report No. 19-080 regarding the Whistler Child Care Planning Project.
-The report informed Council of the UBCM grant funding and provided an outline of the project that will be completed between now and early 2020.
+The report informed Council of the UBCM grant funding and provided an outline of the project that will be completed between now and August 2020.

 Two child care surveys were conducted in October 2019.
 The Parent Survey helped us to better understand the types of child care parents use, barriers they encounter, and preferred child care arrangements moving forward.
 The Provider Survey helped us to better understand the types of child care offered in Whistler, future trends, barriers faced, expansion plans and what can be done to ensure Whistler has enough child care spaces for the next 5 to 10 years.